Scientists fear valley fever may be on the rise, on the move in US

-(NewsNation) — Health officials are concerned that climate change is leading to an increase of valley fever, a fungal infection commonly found in the southwest.
+(NewsNation) — Health officials are concerned that climate change is leading to an increase in valley fever, a fungal infection commonly found in the southwest.

 There’s no need to worry about “The Last of Us” coming to life any time soon, but the threat from fungal infections is a real one.